UMNFuN/FUNGuild/README.md

     •    Trait: Functional or morphological traits such as “White Rot” or “Contact Exploration Type” would be appropriate for this field.

-    •    Notes: Any other relevant information related to the taxon (e.g., “Facultative human pathogen causing coccidioidomycosis” for Coccidioides immitis).
+    •    Notes: Any other relevant information related to the taxon (e.g., “Facultative human pathogen causing coccidioidomycosis” for <i>Coccidioides immitis</i>).

     •    Citation/Source: Publication, website, etc. from which the corresponding guild information was derived (e.g., Tedersoo L, May TW, Smith ME.
 2010.
 Mycorrhiza 20: 217-263).
 Data for taxa that is based on peer-reviewed publications is preferred.